 Less a style than a guiding principle, Organic architecture takes its cues from the natural world.
-Its buildings and structures promote harmony with natural settings; its designs and materials reference the natural world rather than subvert it.
+Its practitioners design buildings that relate to, rather than subvert, local landscapes.
 Organic architecture traces its origins to the turn-of-the-century Modern movement, which embraced new building materials, designs, and methods of construction.
 Alan Hess describes Organic architecture as "the interrelation of practical architecture, mystical nature, and progressive technology" (Hess 2006:6-7).
 The Chicago architect Louis Sullivan (1856-1924) is credited as its pioneer.
-Echoing the Romanticism of his time, Sullivan looked to nature as "the ultimate source of all beauty" (Gelernter 1999: 212-213).
-But Sullivan was no traditionalist.
-He opposed academic eclecticism of the late 19th century, which produced neoclassicism and other revival styles.
-Sullivan also resisted the Arts and Crafts Movement's disdain for machines.
-Instead, Sullivan embraced new materials and methods of construction.
-For his commercial buildings, Sullivan used mass-produced steel to build high-rise office towers that reshaped the skylines of midwestern cities and astonished onlookers.
-But Sullivan's modernism also referenced the natural world in subtle ways.
-In the spandrels and friezes of his high-rises, Sullivan placed terracotta plant forms, Celtic imagery, and other symbols of nature (Gelernter 1999).

-Sullivan's protégé, Frank Lloyd Wright (1867-1959), made Organic architecture and modernism the basis of his life's work.
-Wright, like Sullivan, revered the natural world but also embraced new building materials and methods of construction.
-Wright, however, did more than adorn his buildings with symbols of nature.
-He situated his buildings in the natural world itself.
-Wright's Prairie-style houses of the early 20th century, built on open prairie lands on the edges of midwestern cities, emphasized long, low horizontal lines that related to the long, low landforms of the prairie.
-Likewise, his use of modern concrete slab foundations made the houses appear "married to the ground" (Frost 2015).
-Wright's best example of Organic architecture remains the 1935 Kaufmann House, better known as Fallingwater.
-For the Kaufmann House, Wright anchored locally-quarried stone walls to a rock outcropping above a waterfall on a stream in the forests of southwestern Pennsylvania.
-From this organic core he cantilevered a series of concrete slabs featuring clean lines, pure shapes, and white tones, giving the house the appearance of a modern International-style building hovering above a waterfall (Gelernter 1999).
+Echoing the Romanticism of his time, Sullivan looked to nature as "the ultimate source of all beauty" and referenced it in subtle ways (Gelernter 1999: 212-213).
+In the spandrels and friezes of his high-rise commercial buildings, Sullivan placed terracotta plant forms, Celtic imagery, and other symbols of nature (Gelernter 1999).
+His protégé, Frank Lloyd Wright (1867-1959), made Organic architecture the basis of his life's work.
+Wright did more than adorn his buildings with symbols of nature.
+He related his buildings to the natural world itself.
+Wright's Prairie-style houses of the early 20th century, built on open prairie lands on the edges of midwestern cities, emphasized long, low horizontal lines that made the houses appear "married to the ground" (Frost 2015).
+Wright's best example of Organic architecture remains "Fallingwater," a 1935 house that consisted of locally-quarried stone walls anchored to a rock outcropping above a waterfall in the Laurel Highlands forest of southwest Pennsylvania (Gelernter 1999).

 The Kaufman House was a weekend retreat for a wealthy Pittsburgh department store owner.
 Organic architecture often appeared in remote settings where architects situated buildings in the foregrounds of dramatic landscapes.
-In 20th-century California, Organic architecture flourished among the state's uppermiddle-class and wealthy, who enjoyed multiple scenic wonders close at hand.
+In 20th-century California, Organic architecture flourished among affluent homebuilders who enjoyed multiple scenic wonders close at hand.
 By the early 20th century, "Californians had come to revere their rugged natural setting, and valued opportunities to escape into the wilderness where they camped or stayed in small rustic cabins and inns" (Gelernter 1999).
-As the 20th century progressed, and as Ranch-style tract housing became the state's residential paradigm, Organic architecture in California's mountains, deserts, and coastlines exhibited familiar Ranch-style forms built from mass-produced materials.
+As the 20th century progressed, Organic architecture in California's mountains, deserts, and coastlines exhibited familiar Ranch-style forms built from mass-produced materials.
 As Alan Hess observes, "the machine is as much a part of Organic architecture as is raw nature" (Hess 2006:7).
-Its practitioners sought to employ new building materials and methods of construction in ways that promoted harmony with natural settings.
+Its practitioners sought to employ new building materials and methods of construction in ways that related to immediate surroundings.